fakoredeDamilola/ql-student-expenses-ionic/README.md

 ***The Ionic CLI is needed to run the application.

 ## For QL Student Expenses Runners
-1. cd into client and npm Install
+1. cd into server and npm Install
-2. cd into server and npm Install
+2. npm start to start server (should say running "Server listening on port 4000" )
-3. npm start to start server
+3. Open a new terminal window...
-4. Open a new terminal window...
+4. cd into client
-5. cd into client
+5. npm i
-6. run ionic serve (will open up a page in browser)
+6. run "ionic serve" (will open up a page in browser)
 7. Home Page has more instructions and overview

-** You should have 2 terianls running, one for the server, and one for the client...
+** You should have 2 termianals running, one for the server, and one for the client...

 ## Deploying